Followers

 Home in Disgrace

-To say Burgoyne returned to Britain in disgrace is an understatement.
-This was one of the worst defeats in British history – trumping Malplaquet, Fontenoy, or Carillon.
-The American rabble in arms had destroyed a British army in the field – convincing France to openly ally with the fledgling American nation, later followed by Spain.
-The impact on world history would be immense.
+Saying Burgoyne returned to Britain in disgrace is an understatement.
+This was one of the worst defeats in British history – surpassing Malplaquet, Fontenoy, or Carillon.
+The American militia had routed a British army in the field – convincing France to openly ally with the emerging American nation, later joined by Spain.
+The impact on world history would be profound.

-Attacked by the government for his failures, Burgoyne attempted to reverse the accusations by blaming Germain for failing to order Howe to support his campaign.
-He demanded but did not receive a court-martial to him of the disgrace.
+Attacked by the government for his failures, Burgoyne tried to clear his name by blaming Germain for not ordering Howe to support his campaign.
+He demanded, but did not receive, a court-martial to clear his disgrace.
 Instead, King George III stripped him of all titles.
-Once more Burgoyne was out of the army.
+Once again, Burgoyne was out of the army.
 But not for long.

 Political Winds

-Frustrated by the lack of support from Lord North’s administration, one he had so strongly supported, Burgoyne switched his political allegiance from the Tories to the Whigs.
-Soon things turned around for Burgoyne.
+Frustrated by the lack of support from Lord North’s administration, whom he had strongly backed, Burgoyne switched his political allegiance from the Tories to the Whigs.
+Soon, things turned around for Burgoyne.

-When Lord North’s cabinet collapsed in 1782 Burgoyne was in favor with the Whigs and his rank of major general was restored, along with a colonelcy in the King’s Own Royal Regiment.
-Burgoyne wrangled one of the top appointments in the army – commander in chief in Ireland.
-He also became a privy councilor.
-But Burgoyne left government when Lord Rockingham’s government fell a year later.
-However, this gave him time to concentrate on his literary projects – now his only passion besides his mistress.
+When Lord North’s cabinet fell in 1782, Burgoyne gained the favor of the Whigs, and his rank of major general was restored along with a colonelcy in the King’s Own Royal Regiment.
+Burgoyne maneuvered to secure a top military appointment—commander in chief in Ireland—and also became a privy councilor.

 Acclaimed Playwright

-Burgoyne wrote two plays, romantic comedies – Maid of the Oaks, written by 1774, and The Heiress, written in 1786, arguably his best work.
-He also collaborated with Richard Brinsley Sheridan in the production of The Camp in 1778.
-In 1780, he wrote the libretto of William Jackson’s The Lord of the Manor.
-Burgoyne wrote the translated version of Michel-Jean Sediane’s Richard Coeur de lion for a semi-opera production at the Drury Lane Theatre in 1788.
+Burgoyne wrote two romantic comedy plays: Maid of the Oaks, completed by 1774, and The Heiress, written in 1786, which is arguably his best work.
+He also collaborated with Richard Brinsley Sheridan on the production of The Camp in 1778.
+In 1780, he wrote the libretto for William Jackson’s The Lord of the Manor.
+Burgoyne translated Michel-Jean Sediane’s Richard Coeur de Lion for a semi-opera at the Drury Lane Theatre in 1788.

 Legacy

-Despite his failed strategy and campaign at Saratoga, John Burgoyne remained best known for his literary achievements among contemporary and post-Revolutionary War Britons.
-He was most loved for The Heiress, which proved to be a great success and favorite to many before and after his death.
+Despite his failed strategy and campaign at Saratoga, John Burgoyne is best remembered for his literary achievements among contemporary and post-Revolutionary War Britons.
+He was most admired for The Heiress, which was a great success and beloved by many both before and after his death.
 Gentleman John Burgoyne died suddenly at his Mayfair home on June 3, 1792.
 He was buried at Westminster Abbey.

 No comments: